AraminaLiu/COMP-543-A3/README.md

 Once you set up the tunnel, you can view the status of your cluster by going to the web page: http://ec2-107-21-183-54.compute-1.amazonaws.com:8088/ (you will replace the ec2-107-21-183-54 with the address of your own master node).
-5 Turnin
-Create a single document that has results for all three tasks.
-For each task, copy and paste the result that your last MapReduce job wrote out, and include the textual output that you got from Hadoop when you ran the job.
-Please zip up all of your code and your document (use .gz or .zip only, please!), or else attach each piece of code as well as your document to your submission individually.
-6 Grading
-Each problem is worth one half of the overall grade.
-If you get the right answer and your code is correct, you get all of the points.
-If you don’t get the right answer or your code is not correct, you won’t get all of the points; partial credit may be given at the discretion of the grader.
-3